IT IS OUR RESPONSIBILITY AS DESIGNERS & HEAD BUSINESS OWNERS TO OWN THE IMPACT WE CREATE AFTER DESIGN, DEVELOP & MANUFACTURE OUR PRODUCTS.

 About 15% of fabric intended for clothing ends up on the cutting room floor.
 We will design a annual collection composed out of two “survival” garments completely made out of fabric scraps.

-*** This initiative will begin to take place by March 2020.
+*** This initiative will begin to take place by Fall 2020.

 IMMIGRANTS FROM LATAM /// Number of incoming foreign migrants from Latin America and the Caribbean in Mexico from January to October 2018, by country of origin.